 - Listen to the loved one’s concerns and reassure him or her by speaking calmly.
 Don’t brush off whatever may be upsetting the senior; take his or her concerns seriously.

 - Try to allow the senior to keep as much control in his or her situation as possible, stepping in when necessary to assist or make sure the individual isn’t hurting anyone.

 - Distract the individual with his or her favorite snack, object, or activity.

 - Try soothing touch, music, reading, or a gentle walk.

 If you and your family would benefit from a skilled dementia caregiver to offer respite or recurring care to a loved one, reach out to the home care experts at Aware Senior Care.
 Our specialized dementia care services involve memory care activities, reminiscing, setting a routine that works, and patiently managing challenging behaviors like wandering or agitation.
 We support families and loved ones living with dementia with personalized, compassionate care, available when you need it.

-To learn more about Alzheimer’s care in Raleigh, NC and the surrounding areas, reach out to us online or give us a call at (919) 436-1871.
+To learn more about our senior care in Apex and the surrounding areas, reach out to us online or give us a call at (919) 436-1871.
 We’re happy to answer any questions you may have or set up a free in-home consultation at any time.